'This is my journey' - USWNT star Huerta on battling anxiety and helping the next generation | Goal.com

 'This is my journey' - USWNT star Huerta on battling anxiety and helping the next generation

-As the national anthems played ahead of a clash between her two cultures, Mexican-American full-back Sofia Huerta found herself struggling with a familiar question: Who do I really want to be?
+As the national anthems played ahead of a clash between her two cultures, Sofia Huerta found herself struggling with a familiar question: Who do I really want to be?

 This was back in 2013 in Washington, and Huerta had made her choice.
 She had chosen to represent the country of her father: Mexico.